digital-asset/daml/docs/source/daml/intro/10_StdLib.rst

   :start-after: -- CLASS_BEGIN
   :end-before: -- CLASS_END

-This is akin to an instance declaration.
+This is akin to an interface declaration of an interface with a getter and setter for a quantity.
 To *implement* this interface, you need to define instances of this typeclass:

 .. literalinclude:: daml/daml-intro-10/daml/Main.daml
   :language: daml
   :start-after: -- INSTANCE_BEGIN
   :end-before: -- INSTANCE_END

 Typeclasses can have constraints like functions.
-For example: ``class Eq a => Ord a`` means "to be orderable, you need to be equality comparable".
+For example: ``class Eq a => Ord a`` means "everything that is orderable can also be compared for equality".
 And that's almost all there's to it.

 Important Typeclasses from the Prelude
 --------------------------------------